 If you have mild preeclampsia, you will have frequent office visits so your doctor can check on you and your baby.
 If preeclampsia is severe or getting worse, you may need to be monitored and treated in the hospital.

 Preeclampsia usually goes away after the baby is born.
-But symptoms may last a few weeks or more and can get worse after delivery.
-Rarely, symptoms of preeclampsia don't show up until days or even weeks after childbirth.
+But symptoms may last or get worse after delivery.
+In rare cases, symptoms of preeclampsia don't show up until days or even weeks after childbirth.

 Medical Review:Sarah Marshall MD - Family Medicine & Adam Husney MD - Family Medicine & William Gilbert MD - Maternal and Fetal Medicine & JoLynn Montgomery PA - Family Medicine & Kara L. Cadwallader MD - Family Medicine